 The lens: The magnification power is a prominent difference between a Bridge Camera and a DSLR.
-The average bridge camera offers 20x zoom range, and some go up to 50x.
+The average bridge camera offers a 20x zoom range, and some go up to 50x.
 This is a preferable option if you’re into nature and landscape photography.
 So if you’re set on buying a bridge camera, its magnification power should exceed the DSLR’s 10x zoom range.

 The EVF: The viewfinder is some photographers’ best friend.
 The LCD screen can be difficult to see in some bright lights, due to the glossy screen.

-Low light performance: Bridge cameras always have high-end technology to facilitate photography in dim lights, as this accentuates wildlife photography and landscapes.
+Low light performance: Bridge cameras always have the high-end technology to facilitate photography in dim lights, as this accentuates wildlife photography and landscapes.